halawiai/halawi-ai/README.md

 ### MCP Tools (Optional)

-Chat UI can call tools exposed by Model Context Protocol (MCP) servers and feed results back to the model using OpenAI function calling.
+Halawi AI Chat UI can call tools exposed by Model Context Protocol (MCP) servers and feed results back to the model using OpenAI function calling.
 You can preconfigure trusted servers via env, let users add their own, and optionally have the Omni router auto‑select a tools‑capable model.

 Configure servers (base list for all users):